shabbir-hasan/Jalpc/_posts/2017-12-21-how-to-explore-line-lengths-in-python.md

 icon: fa-file-code-o
 ---

-# Exploring Line Lengths in Python Packages
+# How to Explore Line Lengths in Python with Jupyter Notebook

 *This notebook originally appeared as a [post](http://jakevdp.github.io/blog/2017/11/09/exploring-line-lengths-in-python-packages/) on the blog [Pythonic Perambulations](http://jakevdp.github.io).
 The code content is MIT licensed.*

 <!-- PELICAN_BEGIN_SUMMARY -->

-This week, Twitter upped their single-tweet character limit from 140 to 280, purportedly based on this [interesting analysis of tweet lengths](https://blog.twitter.com/engineering/en_us/topics/insights/2017/Our-Discovery-of-Cramming.html) published on Twitter's engineering blog.
+Recently, Twitter upped their single-tweet character limit from 140 to 280, purportedly based on this [interesting analysis of tweet lengths](https://blog.twitter.com/engineering/en_us/topics/insights/2017/Our-Discovery-of-Cramming.html) published on Twitter's engineering blog.
 The gist of the analysis is this: English language tweets display a roughly log-normal distribution of character counts, except near the 140-character limit, at which the distribution spikes:

 ![png](static/assets/img/blog/python/htellp//tweet_lengths.png)